BrokenFlows/kindle-page-turner/README.md

 20% or more
 ### Supports
 Off

+#### Pre-Assembly
+1. Place the servo motors into their respective housings, on the left and right sides of the Kindle housing, with their wires through the holes at the back.
+If the servos have connectors at the end of the wires, cut the connectors off before separating the wires by ~7 cm and stripping the ends.
+2. Solder the button pins, that are connected when the button is pressed, to lengths of wire that are long enough to reach a desk or lap from where the Kindle will be used.
+I used 1m of wire to each button pin I was connecting.
+3. To avoid a mess, it is recommended that you twist, or secure with cable ties at regular intervals, the four wires.

+We'll complete the assembly after dealing with the circuitry portion.

+#### Circuit
+In this section, we'll solder the circuit to match the following diagram:
+![./images/kindle_page_turner_circuit.png]

+#### Assembly

 ### Software
 I recommend following [this article](https://www.twilio.com/blog/programming-raspberry-pi-pico-microcontroller-micropython) on how to install micropython and transfer files onto the Raspberry Pi Pico.